-Our recipe is dairy-free, and vegan and can be made gluten-free if using gluten-free pasta.
+This recipe is dairy-free and vegan and can be made gluten-free if gluten-free pasta is used.
 It's a toddler and kid-friendly dish as well, just using natural ingredients.
-Our toddler Luca cleans the plate every time we make this dish.
+Both our kids clean their plates every time we make butternut squash pasta.

 Ingredients